 Present thoughts, feelings and actions attached to experiences, even if they are connected to the past or future, are the main focus of this approach.
 Telling your life story is discouraged as people can use their stories to hold onto and avoid moving on or making changes.
 Your story is not who you are.
 Your trauma is not who you are.
 I am therefore not my sadness, but I am experiencing the emotion of sadness.
 Acknowledging present feelings and emotions helps us connect us to the here and now, as this connection is said to be very productive in gaining self-awareness, and with this comes self actualisation or moving into your own power.
 The Gestalt approach is interested in the experience, rather than the interpretation of it.

 My sadness layer was visible once the anger was released, and I then went through the grieving process of losing a child.
-I did not appreciate I was going through this at the time because life is not single layered and I was dealing with other more pressing ‘figures’, namely homelessness and finances.
+I did not appreciate I was going through this at the time because life is not single layered and I was dealing with other more pressing ‘figures’, namely homelessness and financial difficulties.
 Some time later when a client came in to see me with low mood after the death of her adult daughter a year earlier.
 I listened, put myself in her shoes and how it felt for her that people had avoided her because they didn’t know what to say or what to do.
 She had noone to just listen without advice or judgement until she came into counselling.
 At the end of our sessions she asked if I had ever lost a child because I listened like I had.
 That’s when it struck me, I had.

 The Elizabeth Kubler-Ross model describes 5 stages of loss and grief as: